krish12345y89/JaruratCareAssignment/README.md

 npm run build
 # if you want change the code add listener for watching changes
 npm run watch
-# mongodb must be on your system and running if not make a .env file and add your cloud mongouri as MONGO_URI="YOUR URL" IN YOUR ENV FILE
+# mongodb must be on your system and running locally , if not make a .env file and add your cloud mongouri as MONGO_URI="YOUR URL" IN YOUR ENV FILE follow the .env.dev file file
-touch ./.env
+# test the application
+npm run test
 # run the application
 npm run dev
-# test the application
-npm run test